Find out about radioactive strontium (Strontium 89), which is a type of internal radiotherapy.

 Your doctor or specialist nurse let you know if there are any safety guidelines you need to follow after your treatment, and how long you need to follow them for.

-- To pass urine, men should sit on a toilet if possible, rather than using a urinal
+- men should sit on a toilet if possible rather than using a urinal when passing urine

-- If you cut yourself, wash away the spilt blood down a sink
+- wash away any blood down a sink if you cut yourself